Ground: Suphachalasai Stadium

 A security check was required to enter the main forecourt outside the National or Supachalasai Stadium.
 Inside the crowds were larger as both clubs had souvenir stalls set up, and several sponsors promoted their wares.

 The queue for tickets was painless.
 Larger queues formed for fans to have their photo taken with the League Cup.
 The whole atmosphere was vibrant but relaxed.
-We continued round to where our entrance would be to the stadium.
+We continued around to where our entrance would be to the stadium.

 Fortunately, further facilities had been provided outside.
 It gave me a surreal moment in the loos, listening to Steve trying to explain to the local police where Scarborough was and what league the Boro played in, as we were both wearing replica shirts.